IDIAMath/idiamath.github.io/docs/question-select-extremal.md

 var answer_max=document.getElementById(points_max_out);
 var state = document.getElementById(stateRef);

-//Check if student has started manipulated the boards earlier, and load the state of the graph if (state.value && state.value != "")
+//Check if student has started manipulated the boards earlier,
+//and load the state of the graph if (state.value && state.value != "")
 {
    var newState = JSON.parse(state.value);